-You should look for a position as an NHS employed practitioner trainee.
-This is usually available bi-annually at Glasgow Caledonian University, in conjunction with Glasgow Kelvin College.
+You should look for a position as an NHS employed practitioner trainee, where you study for the BSc Hons degree in Clinical Physiology (SCQF Level 10) at Glasgow Caledonian University.
 Look out for trainee positions on NHS Scotland Recruitment.

-Alternatively, you can study for an Honours degree (first class or upper second) in a science or a relevant related subject – maths, physics, biological sciences, psychology, linguistics or speech language therapy.
+Alternatively, you can study for an Honours degree (first class or upper second) (SCQF Level 10) in a science or a relevant related subject – maths, physics, biological sciences, psychology, linguistics or speech language therapy.

 Entry requirements for degree course are usually 5 Highers including 2 from Maths, science subjects and Psychology.
 Some universities require Advanced Highers.

-After your degree you take the 2-year Postgraduate Diploma or Masters course in Audiology (Pre-Registration) at Queen Margaret University in Edinburgh.
+After your degree you take the 2-year Postgraduate Masters course in Audiology (Pre-Registration) (SCQF Level 11) at Queen Margaret University in Edinburgh.

 On successful completion, you are eligible to join the Registration Council for Clinical Physiologists (RCCP).

 You will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.